DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 * matplotlib: A plotting library for creating visualizations.
 * pmdarima: A library for Auto ARIMA modeling.
 * statsmodels: A library for time series analysis and modelings like ARIMA and SARIMAX
-* joblib: A library for lightweight pipelining in Python such as dumping and loading models
+* joblib: A library for lightIight pipelining in Python such as dumping and loading models

 ## Key Steps